DemocracyLab/CivicTechExchange/CONTRIBUTING.md

 ## Pull Request Process

-1. Create a branch with `git checkout -b branchname` where the name is something descriptive about the issue your branch will fix, then make and test your changes if possible.
+1. Create a branch with `git checkout -b branchname` where the name is something descriptive about the issue your branch will fix, then make your changes and test them to make sure they work.
-2. Merge the latest version of master, to make sure your branch is up to date:
+2. When you're ready to submit, merge the latest version of master, to make sure your branch is up to date:
   ```
   git checkout master
   git pull origin master